Asiana Airlines Flight 214: Legislative action

 On July 30, 2013, an amendment to Transportation bill H.R.
 2610 was adopted by voice vote for the transfer of $500,000 from the Next Generation Air Transportation System account to the air safety account to study implementing a verbal warning system for low air speed.

 Fines

 On February 25, 2014, the U.S. Department of Transportation fined Asiana Airlines US$500,000 for failing to keep victims and family of victims updated on the crash.

 In popular culture

+Mayday TV series

-Mayday: Air Crash Investigation mentioned Asiana Airlines Flight 214 in its Season 13 episode, "Getting Out Alive," as part of a series of accidents and discussion of how passengers were able to escape.
-A season 15 episode focused solely on the Flight 214 accident, titled "Terror in San Francisco," aired on January 13, 2016.
+Mayday: Air Crash Investigation mentioned Asiana Airlines Flight 214 in its Season 13 episode, "Getting Out Alive", as part of a series of accidents and discussion of how passengers were able to escape.
+A season 15 episode focused solely on the Flight 214 accident, titled "Terror in San Francisco", aired on January 13, 2016.